-At Fair Share Lawyers, we know that probate law can be complex and confusing, and we understand it can be difficult to determine if you have grounds to dispute a will, trust, or transfer of property.
+At Fair Share Lawyers, we know that probate law can be complex and confusing, and we also understand that it can be difficult to determine if you have grounds to dispute a will, a trust, or a transfer of property.

-Our probate and estate dispute lawyers have compiled several examples of challenges brought in probate court.
-Reading the stories of families who fought to protect the integrity of their loved one's final wishes may help you better understand what can and can't be done to contest an unfair will, mishandled trust, or abuse of power of attorney.
+Our probate and estate dispute lawyers have compiled several example cases of challenges brought in probate court.
+Reading the stories of families who fought to protect the integrity of their loved one’s final wishes may help you to better understand what can and can’t be done to contest an unfair will, mishandled trust, or abuse of power of attorney.

 Will Contest – Undue Influence Based on Suspicious Circumstances